-When a patient appears in an emergency room complaining of the symptoms that indicate a heart attack or a stroke, a physician is obligated to perform the routine tests to diagnose the heart attack or stroke, or rule out its existence.
+When a patient appears in an emergency room or urgent care facility complaining of the symptoms that indicate a heart attack or a stroke, a physician is obligated to perform the routine tests to diagnose the heart attack or stroke, or rule out its existence.
 That is why a person goes to the hospital and that is what they have a right to expect.
-Sadly, if an emergency room physician fails to take enough time with the patient to recognize all of the symptoms, they may not order the appropriate tests such as cardiac enzymes, EEGs, EKGs, MRIs, MRAs and CT scans.
+Sadly, if an emergency room or urgent care facility physician fails to take enough time with the patient to recognize all of the symptoms, they may not order the appropriate tests such as cardiac enzymes, EEGs, EKGs, MRIs, MRAs and CT scans.

 Especially with strokes, TTAs, TIAs and heart attacks, prompt treatment is essential given the availability of drugs and surgical procedures which minimize the potential for irreversible injury.
 A negligent physician who fails to act to stop the progression of a heart attack or stroke puts you at risk for brain damage, paralysis or long-term disability, even death.
 These types of injuries, though not always unavoidable, are certainly catastrophic, especially when they could have been avoided.

 If you or a family member have suffered from

 - TIA or